uktrade/uk-trade-quotas-dashboard/README.md

 3. Make changes as needed.

-4. (Optional) Add any changed files to the git stage to be committed.

-   If you don't do this, all changed files will be committed.

-5. Commit and push.
+4. Commit and push.
 The commit message can be brief, but should be accurate.

-6. Make a pull request from your branch.
+5. Make a pull request from your branch.
 It should appear at https://github.com/uktrade/uk-trade-quotas-dashboard/pulls.

 To then preview changes:

-7. Wait for a comment to appear in the pull request for your change that contains a link to the preview.
+6. Wait for a comment to appear in the pull request for your change that contains a link to the preview.
 Click the link to see the preview.

    Note that the comment appears a few moments _before_ the preview is ready.
 If you click the link very soon after it appears, you may arrive at a 404 error page.
 If this happens wait a few moments and refresh.